Kenpali Code Specification

 Indexing

-Indexing steps parse to indexing expressions.
+Indexing steps parse to index expressions.

 Function Definition Shorthand